dotnet/corefx/Structuring-Interop-Code.md

     ...
 </ItemGroup
 ```

+### Build System
+When building CoreFx, we use the "OS" property to control what target platform we are building for.
+The valid values for this property are Windows_NT (which is the default value from MSBuild when running on Windows), Linux and OSX.

+The build system sets a few MSBuild properties, depending on the OS setting:

+* TargetsWindows
+* TargetsLinux
+* TargetsOSX
+* TargetsUnix

+TargetsUnix is true for both OSX and Linux builds and can be used to include code that can be used on both Linux and OSX (e.g. it is written against a POSIX API that is present on both platforms).

+You should not test the value of the OS property directly, instead use one of the values above.

 ### Constants
 - Wherever possible, constants should be defined as "const".
 Only if the data type doesn’t support this (e.g. IntPtr) should they instead be static readonly fields.